Ganesh-2205/striver-sde-sheet/README.md

 }

-Q 74.
+Q13 74.
 Search a 2D Matrix
 You are given an m x n integer matrix matrix with the following two properties:

 Each row is sorted in non-decreasing order.